BELLIN COLLEGE TITLE IX STATEMENT – 08/16, 03/20, 08/20, 02/22, 09/22

-Bellin College is committed to maintaining a living, working, and educational environment free from sexual discrimination, sexual harassment, and sexual violence.
+Bellin College is committed to maintaining a living, working, and educational environment free from sexual harassment, sexual violence, and sexual discrimination.
 It is the policy of Bellin College to comply with Title IX.
 Title IX of the Education Amendments of 1972 is a federal civil rights law that prohibits discrimination on the basis of sex in federally funded educational programs and activities.
-Title IX prohibits sex discrimination in all College programs and activities; including, but not limited to, recruiting, admissions, financial aid, academic programs, student services, counseling, discipline, roster assignment, grading, and employment.
+Title IX prohibits sex discrimination in all College programs and activities including, but not limited to recruiting, admissions, financial aid, academic programs, student services, counseling, discipline, roster assignment, grading, and employment.

 The federal Violence Against Women Act (VAWA) amendments and accompanying regulations clarify the duties of colleges to investigate and respond to reports of sexual assault, stalking, and dating and domestic violence, and to publish policies and procedures related to the handling of these cases.
 Under VAWA, colleges and universities also must provide training to the campus communities on sexual misconduct.
 Compliance with VAWA is a condition for colleges, like Bellin, that participate in the federal student aid program, and is administered by the Department of Education’s Federal Student Aid Office.
 New VAWA regulations were published by the U.S. Department of Education in October 2014 and became effective July 1, 2015.

 Students, staff, and faculty who become aware of conduct that might violate these policies are urged to promptly report the conduct.
 When the sexual harassment creates a hostile environment, the College must address the issue.
 The US Departments of Education and Justice define hostile environment as an occurrence where “a student is sexually harassed and the harassing conduct is sufficiently serious to deny or limit the student’s ability to participate in or benefit from the program”.